Set Current Location

 Art exhibits are held year-round in the gallery portion of this venue, while small onstage productions take place in adjacent Cherry Hall.
 (The word "hall" is a bit of a misnomer as the theater seats only 50 people.)
 This is quite the community venue.
 It has been established for more than 50 years.
 Its small size and central location make it ideal for experimental and children's theater groups.
 The gallery shows a broad spectrum of styles and media, often featuring local artists and crafters.
 Note: Credit card acceptance varies by event.
 See website for schedules and more.

 One of the most scenic drives anywhere in the world, this stretch of highway runs between Pacific Grove and Carmel.
-You will see incredible beaches, six golf courses and more mansions than you can count.
-Cars packed with friends, pedestrians, and cyclists all make their way along this stunning stretch of road.
-The road snakes its way like a serpent, along the California coast and then through the Del Monte Forest.
+You will see incredible beaches, golf courses and more mansions than you can count.
+Cars, pedestrians, and cyclists all make their way along this stunning stretch of road.
+The road snakes its way along the California coast and then through the Del Monte Forest.
 This drive is an absolute must for anyone visiting the Monterey Peninsula.
 Be sure to bring your camera.

 Amassing 120 acres, this purely organic vineyard specializes in Chenin Blanc, Cabernet Sauvignon, Chardonnay and Pinot Noir.
 The estate also includes gardens filled with sculptures by Toby Heller, each of which is related somehow to the tasting experience at the vineyards.
 Started in 1969, the vineyard is now owned by Europeans and cranks out about 25,000 cases each year.
 The tasting room is top-notch, and also includes a doll museum and an outstanding gift shop.